DANSI/blynk-server-original/README.md

 ### How Blynk Works?
 When hardware connects to Blynk cloud it opens either keep-alive ssl/tls connection on port 8441 or keep-alive plain tcp/ip connection on port 8442.
-Blynk app opens mutual ssl/tls connection to Blynk Cloud on port 8443.
+Blynk app opens mutual ssl/tls connection to Blynk Cloud on port 443 (9443 for local servers).
 Blynk Cloud is responsible for forwarding messages between hardware and app.
-In both (app and hardware) connections Blynk uses
-own binary protocol described below.
+In both (app and hardware) connections Blynk uses own binary protocol described below.

 ### Blynk protocol